Frosted Maple Rhubarb Cookies (Grain Free, Refined Sugar Free)

 I decided to turn to my favorite recipe blog, The Paleo Running Mama, to see if I could adapt one of her recipes.
 Success!
 This recipe is the result.

 Sugar: I highly recommend using maple sugar, which has a distinct maple flavor and light color.
 I was able to purchase it at Walmart.
-You could try substituting coconut sugar but the cookies will be much darker in color.
+Coconut sugar will also work but the cookies will be darker in color.

 Storage: These have such a delicious soft interior and crunchy exterior when they are fresh, but become very soft and crumbly when stored.
 I found the best way to store them is uncovered in the refrigerator.
 They can be warmed in the toaster oven to enjoy them leftover.